mvandenbulcke/mvandenbulcke.github.io/content/posts/how-i-discovered-a-moroccan-scammer-ring-by-accident/index.md

 {{< figure src="./image29.jpg">}}

-The curious part is, the @advicetify follows the @photographe_agadir account on Instagram, both of which are owned by Mohamed El khadir.
+The curious part is, the @advicetify follows the @photographe_agadir account on Instagram, both of which are owned by Mohamed El khadir and even uses it to comment on his own posts.

+{{< figure src="./image30.jpg">}}

 And currently the following facts are certain, the scams originated from a town called Agadir in Morocco, and that Mohamed either knows our scammers, or is part of the scammers.

 I've send an email to Mohamed asking for comments based on a screenshot of the conversation with the @advicetify account, and I'm currently pending a response.